How is the RFA governed?

 From 2004 – 2009, Myron served as a member of the FEMA PEP POD program on Pod Support Team 3.
 This is one of nine deployable response teams throughout the United States responsible for delivering emergency equipment and technical expertise to disasters or terrorism events around the county.

 Myron currently lives in Renton with his wife.
-He has three grown children and was involved in scouting for 13 years, along with other activities throughout the years.
-He currently has one son serving in Iraq, a daughter at Boeing, and his youngest will graduate from Hazen High school this year.
+He has three grown children and three granddaughters.
+He was involved in scouting for 13 years, along with other activities throughout the years.

 City of Renton Councilmember Armondo Pavone